It is very useful to open a bank account once you arrive in Edinburgh.

 These branches are generally more used to dealing with students and understand their problems and needs.

-We have negotiated with some banks (see the list below) for them to accept our letter of introduction which will make it easier for you to open an account.
+We have negotiated with some banks (see the list below) for them to accept the University's bank introduction letter which will make it easier for you to open an account.

-You must also take the appropriate documentation.These documents are listed on the letter of introduction.
+You must also take the appropriate documentation.These documents are listed on the bank introduction letter.

 It is up to you to do some research, work out which account suits you best and find out what the banks are charging for their various services.